mathiasmantelli/awesome-mobile-robotics/README.md

 * [Augmented LiDAR Simulator for Autonomous Driving](https://ras.papercept.net/proceedings/ICRA20/3056.pdf) | A novel LiDAR simulator that augments real point cloud with synthetic obstacles (e.g., vehicles, pedestrians, and other movable objects)
 * [LIRS World Construction Tool (LIRS-WCT)](https://gitlab.com/LIRS_Projects/LIRS-WCT) | A new efficient tool for creating a realistic 3D virtual environment of Gazebo world from an arbitrary 2D image or 2D LRF data
 * [Segments.ai](https://segments.ai/) | 2D & 3D data labeling for robotics and autonomous vehicles.
 The platform for fast and accurate multi-sensor data annotation.
 Free academic license
-* [Docker](https://www.docker.com/) | Docker is a set of platform as a service products that uses OS-level virtualization to deliver software in packages called containers
+* [Docker](https://www.docker.com/) | Docker is a set of platform-as-a-service products that uses OS-level virtualization to deliver software in packages called containers
 * [GBPlanner](https://github.com/unr-arl/gbplanner_ros) | aGBPlanner is a new software package for Graph-based exploration path planning
 * [MBPlanner](https://github.com/unr-arl/mbplanner_ros) | A ROS software package for Motion Primitives-based Exploration Path Planning
 * [SalsaNext](https://github.com/TiagoCortinhal/SalsaNext) | A uncertainty-aware semantic segmentation of a full 3D LiDAR point cloud in real-time